Quarantime Webinar Recordings

 Special thanks to Tom O’Mara (NCEA), Carla Wennberg (IHSA), and Ginger Henderson (IDA) for representing three organizations that provided riding opportunities for college students.

-Dr. Paul Siciliano, Professor of Animal Science, NCSU.
+Dr. Paul Siciliano, Professor of Animal Science, NC State University.

 Quarantime 15: Tips & Tricks for a Successful Virtual Show Experience

 Thank you to Josh Faulkner for sharing his judge’s perspective on how to submit the best possible video for a virtual show.
 Top takeaways:

 - Camera placement- be sure that your videographer stands in the designated area.
 Make sure that all markers/cones, poles, etc. are visible during filming of the pattern.
 Film a trial run to be sure that it looks correct and is clear.

 - Confidence and turnout make a difference and will separate close scores.
 It is not required to band/braid or be in full show attire, but it projects a winning attitude.

 - Take several videos and submit the best one- watch through it and make sure that you have completed the pattern correctly before you send it in!